aeracord/aeracord/guides/getting-started.md

     membersIntent: true,
     presencesIntent: true
 });

+// Event listeners
+...

+// Connect to the gateway
+client.connect();
 ```

 Before interacting with the API, you need to wait for the [`ready` event](https://aeracord.apixel.me/docs/classes/Client#ready).
 This event is fired when the client has connected to the gateway: